My Complete Puppy Guide: Training Resources, Shopping List, and Everything You Need to Know Before Bringing Your Puppy Home

 Prep List: Before Bringing Your Puppy Home

-• Research pet insurance options— from every single pet parent I know, pet insurance is highly recommended.
+Research pet insurance options— from every single pet parent I know, pet insurance is highly recommended.
 Research your options, as your healthcare provider / employer may have an additional option to add pet insurance, or opt for a separate provider.
-Depending on how comprehensive of coverage you want (think about what health issues the breed of your dog may be prone to or if they have known health issues), the monthly cost generally ranges from $25-60.
-We got basic insurance for Benny and pay about $30/ month.
+Depending on how comprehensive of coverage you want (think about what health issues the breed of your dog may be prone to or if they have known health issues) and where you live, the monthly cost generally ranges from $25-80.
+We got basic insurance for Benny and paid about $30/month at the beginning when he was a puppy, and it’s now it’s $50/month due to his increased age.
 We use Pet’s Best insurance— other insurances I’ve had friends recommend are, Healthy Paws and Embrace.

 Puppy Basic Essentials Shopping List